 But why is this the case?

 Being stuck in our homes has shown up their limitations, particularly if this is due to a distinct lack of space.
 We may suddenly realise that our kids who share a bedroom really need their own rooms, or that if we are going to work from home for long periods of time, then a home office is essential.
 An extra toilet may become a necessity when we are all at home together all day every day, or a bigger kitchen if you are now honing your cooking skills with your extra time.
+Therefore, if you are still undecided, renovating your kitchen may be the best solution, as it would allow you to create more space and make your home environment more suitable for your needs.
 Bloomberg even suggests that people are building home cinemas in their homes as we can’t go to the actual cinema.

 Outdoor space may also become a consideration.
 During the beautiful weather of the first lockdown it became apparent how important our gardens were.
 For those with a very small garden space, or living in a flat or maisonette with no outdoor space, this may be a reason for looking for a new property.
 Rightmove concurs that people are now looking at homes with gardens, and also property nearer to the coast when they search for new home.